Tobago: Districts

 Historically, Tobago was divided into seven parishes (Saint Andrew, Saint David, Saint George, Saint John, Saint Mary, Saint Patrick and Saint Paul).
 In 1768 each parish of Tobago nominated representatives to the Tobago House of Assembly.
 On 20 October 1889 the British crown implemented a Royal Order in Council constituting Tobago as a ward of Trinidad, thus terminating local government on Tobago and forming a unified colony government.

 In 1945 when the county council system was first introduced, Tobago was administered as a single county of Trinidad.

 In 1980 provisions were made for the Tobago House of Assembly to be revived as an entity providing local government in Tobago.
 Under the revived system, Tobago is made up of 12 local electoral districts with each district electing one Assemblyman to the THA.

 Demographics

 The population was 60,874 at the 2011 census.
 The capital, Scarborough, has a population of 17,537.
 While Trinidad is multiethnic, Tobago's population is primarily of African descent, with a growing proportion of Trinidadians of East Indian descent and Europeans.
-Between 2000 and 2011, the population of Tobago grew by 12.55 percent, making it one of the fastest-growing areas of Trinidad and Tobago.
+Between 2000 and 2011, the population of Tobago grew by 12.55 per cent, making it one of the fastest-growing areas of Trinidad and Tobago.